NBISweden/NBIS-support-framework/README.md

 **Create a project repo at NBISweden** \
 First create an empty GitHub repository that you wish to work on.
-If a Redmine issue is available for the project, name the repo with the issue number plus a descriptive name on the [NBISweden GitHub][nbissweden], *e.g.* *4412-mast* or *3939-ctcf*.
+If a Redmine issue is available for the project, name the repo with the issue number, year, plus a descriptive name and on the [NBISweden GitHub][nbissweden], *e.g.*
+*4412-18-mast* or *3939-20-ctcf*.

 **Mirror the NBIS-SF repository** \
 The next step is to mirror the original NBIS-SF repository at your new project